I've personally stopped getting into arguments about nutrition online, because it is time consuming and frustrating.

 In fact, the studies consistently show that protein actually improves bone health in the long run, NOT the other way around.
 Therefore, the terrible advice to keep protein low is likely to increase the risk of osteoporosis.

-- Kerstetter JE, et al. Dietary protein and skeletal health: a review of recent human research.
-Current Opinion in Lipidology, 2011.
+- Kerstetter JE, et al. Current Opinion in Lipidology, 2011.

 - Bonjour JP.
-Dietary protein: an essential nutrient for bone health.
 The Journal of the American College of Nutrition, 2005.

-- Munger RG, et al. Prospective study of dietary protein intake and risk of hip fracture in postmenopausal women.
-The American Journal of Clinical Nutrition, 1999.
+- Munger RG, et al. The American Journal of Clinical Nutrition, 1999.

 Answer: Even though sodium restriction can lower blood pressure, it does not appear to reduce the risk of heart disease or death.